What have been the advantages of an all-girls environment?

 Which discipline are you most passionate about?

 History.
-I take AP Government with Mrs. DeAngelis, who has taught us to think independently.
+I take AP Government.
 I love studying current events, especially debating, and I have been encouraged to be passionate about my own ideas.

 What does being a student at Sacred Heart mean to you?